 NFL Player props are available throughout the season but really kick into high gear come playoff time.
 The good news for recreational players is you won’t need to purchase data to arrive at accurate prices, as player game logs are available at countless sites online.
 Teams change so much from year to year, and to use data from too far in the past is suboptimal.

-If you come up with a narrative on how the game will play out, and create projections, The Unabated Props Simulator is an amazing tool to help you find the best price.
+If you come up with a narrative on how the game will play out, and create projections, the Unabated Props Simulator is an amazing tool to help you find the best price.
 Let’s say you expect the Chiefs to be playing from behind and Patrick Mahomes to be throwing the ball all over the yard.
 You want Travis Kelce to go over receiving yards.
-Here are your options:
+Here are your options at FanDuel:

 Your next step is entering the player’s projection into the simulator.
 You can use your own projection or enter one from the countless DFS projection sites around the web.

-Using projections of 8 receptions and 81 receiving yards – Kelce’s median stats including the playoffs – Over 77.5 would be fairly priced at +109.
+Using projections of 6.75 receptions and 66.6 receiving yards Over 70.5 would be fairly priced at +153.
 You could conceivably see the Kelce props offered at 10 or more books at different prices.
 Using the Unabated simulator is critical in identifying the best number for your prop bets.

 Professionals aren’t simply taking random pot shots at prop bets while crossing their fingers.
 Each bet they make has a positive expectation no matter how long the odds.
 When the Patriots beat the Rams 13-3 in the 2019 Super Bowl, one bettor won $100,000 wagering the Rams would score exactly 3 points at 400-1 odds.
 Lucky bettor?
 Actually, no luck involved here.
 The player determined that the Rams scoring exactly 3 points at 400-1 odds was a positive expectation play.
 His partner had devised a chart to compute the correct odds of each result.
 That partner went on to found the website you’re currently reading.